FrancescoEmmanuel/OOP_ForumWeek9/README.md

 Using the principles of inheritance, we can first create a GUI class which contains all the basic properties of a GUI that the different modules may have in common.
 We can then create classes for each modules that inherits the first/basic GUI class containing the basic feautures of the GUI, and then add special/specific features that the specific modules have. <br>

+Example:
-Example: We first create a base class for the GUI, the sales module will then inherit this base class and have a 'calculate average sales/month' method added , while the salary module will inherit the base class and have a 'view highest salary' method added.
+We first create a base class for the GUI called 'baseGUI':
+1.The sales module will then inherit the basic properties and methods from 'baseGUI' and have a 'calculate average sales/month' method added.
+2. salary module will then inherit the basic properties and methods from 'baseGUI and have a 'view highest salary' method added.

+### (c) Describe how the use of libraries can facilitate the development of programs like this company’s administration program.
+(3 points)

+By offering pre-written, reusable code, libraries can make it easier to develop this company's administration program.
+This can ensure that the program is well-written and free of bugs while also saving time and effort.
+For instance, if the company uses a library to offer the GUI code, they would avoid having to start from scratch, which then saves time and effort.